We independently review everything we recommend. When you buy through our links, we may earn a commission.

 Indoor seed-starting is such an important skill for gardeners that I’ve developed an entire master class to teach the technique.
 In the class, I teach my students about the importance of providing seedlings with 14 to 16 hours of very bright light through a supplemental lighting source—window light is not enough.

-Despite what advertisers might tell you, you don’t need those specialty “grow lights” with purple hues, adjustable spectrums, and steep price tags.
+Despite what advertisers might tell you, you don’t need those specialty “grow

 In fact, simple, affordable LED tube lights are perfect for the job.